keybase/client/go/saltpack/specs/saltpack_signing.md

 - the **payload_chunk**

 The sender then signs the concatenation of three values:
-- `"SaltPack\0"`
+- `"saltpack\0"`
 - `"attached signature\0"`
 - the SHA512 hash above

-Some applications might use the SaltPack format, but don't want signature compatibility with other SaltPack applications.
-In addition to changing the format name at the start of the header, these applications should use a [different null-terminated context string](https://www.ietf.org/mail-archive/web/tls/current/msg14734.html) in place of `"SaltPack\0"`.
+Some applications might use the saltpack format, but don't want signature compatibility with other saltpack applications.
+In addition to changing the format name at the start of the header, these applications should use a [different null-terminated context string](https://www.ietf.org/mail-archive/web/tls/current/msg14734.html) in place of `"saltpack\0"`.

 ## Detached Implementation